rudrodip/DOMinoz/README.md

 ## Tile Architecture

-The core internal representation in DOMino is the **Tile**, which tracks the rendering context of a component:
+The core internal representation in DOMinoz is the **Tile**, which tracks the rendering context of a component:

 ```typescript
 interface Tile {